How to use Quantum computers?

 • Compilation and hardware

-This expertise is imparted in a series of events, including lectures, workshops and hackathons, so that theoretical knowledge can be immediately put into practice.
-These series of events are repeated several times so that all interested parties at DLR can participate.
+This expertise is taught in lectures, workshops and hackathons so that theoretical knowledge can be put into practice immediately.

 Contribution Institute for AI Safety and Security